awslabs/pptod/README.md

 ### 5. Dialogue Multi-Task Pre-training:
 To pre-train a PPTOD model from scratch, please refer to details provided in ./Pretraining directory.

-### 6. Downstream Tasks:
+### 6. Downstream TOD Tasks:
-#### (1) End-to-End Task-Oriented Dialogue Modelling:
+#### (1) End-to-End Dialogue Modelling:
-To perform End-to-End Task-Oriented Dialogue Modelling using PPTOD, please refer to details provided in ./E2E_TOD directory.
+To perform End-to-End Dialogue Modelling using PPTOD, please refer to details provided in ./E2E_TOD directory.

 #### (2) Dialogue State Tracking:
-To perform DST using PPTOD, please refer to details provided in ./DST directory.
+To perform Dialogue State Tracking using PPTOD, please refer to details provided in ./DST directory.

 #### (3) Intent Classification:
 To perform Intent Classification using PPTOD, please refer to details provided in ./IC directory.